 - Cheques still get made out to the team for the full amount of the sponsorship.
-The following example was provided and it makes sense to me: For example if I secure a $500 sponsorship and my team fees are $1500, I would give the $500 to the team (the sponsor would write a cheque to the team for that full amount) and my team fees are now $1250, correct?
-I believe that is correct.
+The following example is for a player in Competitive hockey.
+Example if Ia player secures a $500 sponsorship and team fees are $1500, player would give the $500 to the team (the sponsor would write a cheque to the team for that full amount) and players team fees are now $1250.

 - This is for sponsorship only, this policy does not apply to fundraising

 - Risk Matrix (.xls – 329 KB)

 - Blazers logo – with K